 Labeling requirements may apply depending on equipment type.

-NOTACNCANEH 7-2013: Defines test requirements for Equipment that have at least one Frequency-Hopping Spread Spectrum (FHSS) interface operating in the bands of 902-928 MHz, 2400-2483,5 MHz and 5725-5850MHz, allocated in accordance to Res.
-SC 302/1998.
+NOTACNCANEH 7-2013: Defines test requirements for equipment that have at least one Frequency-Hopping Spread Spectrum (FHSS) interface operating in the bands of 902-928 MHz, 2400-2483,5 MHz and 5725-5850MHz, allocated in accordance to Res.
+SC 302/1998

-NOTACNCANEH 14-2013: Defines test requirements for Equipment destined for private use that operate in the bands of 902-928 MHz, 2400-2483,5 MHz, 5150-5250 MHz, 5250-5350 MHz, 5470-5600 MHz, 5650-5725 MHz, 5725-5850 MHz
+NOTACNCANEH 14-2013: Defines test requirements for equipment destined for private use that operate in the bands of 902-928 MHz, 2400-2483,5 MHz, 5150-5250 MHz, 5250-5350 MHz, 5470-5600 MHz, 5650-5725 MHz, 5725-5850 MHz

-RESOLUTION 82-2015: Defines labeling requirements for products approved in Argentina.
+RESOLUTION 82-2015: Defines labeling requirements for products approved in Argentina

-RESOLUTION 404-2015: Defines rules and procedures regarding Safety certification and entities involved in the process.
+RESOLUTION 404-2015: Defines rules and procedures regarding safety certification and entities involved in the process

-RESOLUTION 171-2016: Updates requirements defined by Res 508/2015 for certification of low power products in Argentina.
+RESOLUTION 171-2016: Updates requirements defined by Res 508/2015 for certification of low power products in Argentina

-For products that do not require ENACOM approval, the Agency will provide a ‘No Homologation’ letter to have for your records and to avoid any issues with Customs upon importation of the equipment to Argentina.
+For products that do not require ENACOM approval, the agency will provide a No Homologation letter to avoid issues with customs.

 Formula C Certification (S-Mark)

-Formula B Certification (High Specialized Equipment)
+Formula B Certification (high specialized equipment)